rsksmart/RSKIPs/IPs/RSKIP219.md

 ### Reduce the minimum peg-out amount to half its current value

 After this RSKIP activation, the minimum value accepted to perform a peg-out is **0.004 RBTC**.
 If less than this amount is sent to the bridge address then those funds will be refunded to the user.
 Additionally, a calculation of the fees to be paid by the user is made.
-If after subtracting the fees, the amount to be received by the user is less than the configured percentage of the total value trying to peg-out then the peg-out will not be completed and funds will be returned to the user.
+If after subtracting the fees, the amount to be received by the user is less than **%80** of the fee value then the peg-out will not be completed and funds will be returned to the user.
-The percentage can be established on each network independently.
-The current value for both testnet and mainnet  is **80%**.

 ## Rationale